Former AD national chairman, Senator Akinfenwa, dies at 89

 ALSO READ: AD South West condemns attack on Akinfenwa

-Also, Akinfenwa, a devout Christian, was the Balign of Christ Anglican Church, Erin Ijesa, and also Baba Ijo of Anglican Church, Iloro Ijesa, both in Osun State.
+Also, Akinfenwa, a devout Christian, was the Balogun of Christ Anglican Church, Erin Ijesa, and also Baba Ijo of Anglican Church, Iloro Ijesa, both in Osun State.

 His remains had been deposited at Wesley Hospital and burial plans will be announced later.